-Yep, it’s only $19 to book a flight to Tupelo, Mississippi, and there are several flights a day.
-But, that’s the web special.
-If you miss the special price, you’ll have to pay more … $10 more.
-Yes, the standard flight price on Contour Airlines is just $29.
-Pretty much, you can fly to Tupelo for dinner for less than the cost of an Uber downtown.
+Yep, it’s only $19 to book a flight to Tupelo, Mississippi, if you are lucky enough to get a super-saver ticket on Contour Airlines.
+And, there are several flights a day, most of which range between $29-$59.
+So, if you miss the special price, you’ll have to pay more … but not much.
+Nashville, this pretty much means that you can fly to Tupelo for dinner for practically less than the cost of an Uber downtown or the price of parking.
 WHAT?!
 This is crazy.
 But, crazy good … as long as there are things to do in Tupelo.
 And, yes there are.
+Tupelo is actually one of our favorite small towns in the South.

-And, if you are an Ole Miss fan, I know your wheels are already spinning as it’s an easy 50-minute drive to get from Tupelo to Oxford for game day.
+Of note, if you are an Ole Miss fan: I know your wheels are already spinning as it’s an easy 50-minute drive to get from Tupelo to Oxford for game day.
 Book your reservations early and have fun at The Grove!

-So, now what are you going to do for 24 hours?
-I asked Jennie Curlee, with the Tupelo Convention and Visitors’ Bureau to help us plan a great trip and she did just that.
-Get ready as $19-$29 later, this is what we have lined up for you:
+So, what if you only have 24 hours in Tupelo?
+I asked Jennie Curlee, with the Tupelo Convention and Visitors’ Bureau, to help us plan a great trip and she did just that.
+Enjoy:

 Locals love this breakfast spot for fried chicken and biscuits slathered in homemade white gravy.
 A Tupelo delicacy, the Connie’s blueberry donut is deep fried and dunked in icing and has been served there for over 38 years.